ForkPrince/Mooncord/README.md

 Mooncord started as a fork of Vencord called Blazecord, adding custom plugins I developed.
 However, after discovering <a href="https://github.com/verticalsync/Suncord">Suncord</a> and <a href="https://github.com/Equicord/Equicord">Equicord</a>, I decided to create the ultimate fork by combining both projects.

+## Should I use Mooncord?

+No, you shouldn't, your probably better off using [Equicord *(personal pick)*](https://github.com/Equicord/Equicord) or [Suncord](https://github.com/verticalsync/Suncord).
+Mooncord is pretty good, but it's primarily for personal use and I won't be maintaining it frequently unless I notice an issue.

 ## Installing & Uninstalling

 Use the [Mooncord Installer](https://github.com/MoonHQ/Installer) to install Mooncord.